DavidVujic/vanillajs-components/blogpost.md

 When browsing the page there is now a couple of third party libs loaded to the client, besides our own modules.
 This might cause a not so great experience for users with a slow connection.

 ### Bundling & minification ###
 While we're at it, we might as well add another build step that will bundle all JavaScript files to one file.
 This will reduce the number of requests from the browser.
-With minification we can also loose a couple of Kb.
+With minification we also loose a couple of Kb.

 The entry point is now a bundled and minified JavScript file.
 ```html